Yana (singer): Personal and later life

 Yana kept much of her private life private.
-She seems to have married at least three times: in 1948 as Pamela Guard; in 1964 as Yana Guard (to Alan Curtis, an actor and pantomime performer); and in 1967 as Yana Curtis.
+She was married three times: in 1948 as Pamela Guard; in 1964 as Yana Guard (to Alan Curtis, an actor and pantomime performer); and in 1967 as Yana Curtis.
 She also had a brief affair with George Formby.
-In George Formby: an intimate portrait of the troubled genius, David Bret wrote that, "blatantly lesbian despite being thrice-married and with a huge gay following, she was living with an American actress at the time, though George did not know this."
-Yana had a serious affair with one Thomas MacCallum of Prestwick in Scotland.
-The family story was that she was supposed to follow him as he moved to the US (but he met someone else on the ship and dropped her).
+In George Formby: an intimate portrait of the troubled genius, David Bret wrote that, "blatantly lesbian despite being thrice-married and with a huge gay following, she was living with an American actress at the time, though George did not know this".

 Yana's style was ultra-feminine even by the standards of the 1950s, and was markedly exuberant.
-She kissed the Lord Mayor of Newcastle repeatedly during a performance of Climb Up the Wall and, when councillors complained at the loss of civic dignity, offered to visit Newcastle and kiss all of them if they were jealous.
-She went about with an entourage of white poodles, offered to lend the cosmonaut Yuri Gagarin her car (personalized numberplate YG1) when he visited London in 1961 and, when asked in 1956 what she would do when she visited Hollywood, replied, "buy myself a monkey, darling--I am crazy about animals!"
-The Daily Telegraph critic described her at the London Palladium in 1957, "encased in a white gown that fitted like a bandage.."
+She kissed the Lord Mayor of Newcastle repeatedly during a performance of "Climb Up the Wall" and, when councillors complained at the loss of civic dignity, offered to visit Newcastle and kiss all of them if they were jealous.
+She went about with an entourage of white poodles, offered to lend the cosmonaut Yuri Gagarin her car (personalised numberplate YG1) when he visited London in 1961 and, when asked in 1956 what she would do when she visited Hollywood, replied, "buy myself a monkey, darling – I am crazy about animals!"
+The Daily Telegraph described her at the London Palladium in 1957, "encased in a white gown that fitted like a bandage".

-Yana ceased to be a famous name, face and figure in the 1960s: by the 1980s she was working at Boots the Chemists in Marylebone High Street, London and in a chemist shop in Church Street off London's Edgware Road, near her home in Lisson Grove, Marylebone.
-She was briefly rediscovered, featuring in the British TV nostalgia show Where Are They Now?, and cast in a pantomime, The Wonderful Wizard of Oz (Yana's role was the Good Fairy) in Crewe, Cheshire, but her last job was that of demonstrating a slimming machine at Harrods department store.
+Yana ceased to be a famous name, face and figure in the 1960s; by the 1980s she was working at Boots the Chemists in Marylebone High Street, London, and in a chemist shop in Church Street off London's Edgware Road, near her home in Lisson Grove, Marylebone.
+She was briefly rediscovered, featuring in the British TV nostalgia show Where Are They Now?, and cast in a pantomime, The Wonderful Wizard of Oz as the Good Fairy in Crewe, Cheshire, but her last job was that of demonstrating a slimming machine at Harrods department store.

-Yana developed cancer of the oesophagus, and died on 21 November 1989 aged 58.
+Yana developed oesophageal cancer and died at the age of 58 on 21 November 1989.